 LOSS WELCOMES A NEW GIFT

 As they say, when one door closes, another door opens.
 When you lose a shot to go far in your career or be with someone you love, that doesn’t mean you won’t get another opportunity to do so.
 The losses in your life show that something better will come.
 One day, that missing void inside you will be filled.
 So, in times of loss, avoid obsessing over what you lost and how much your life would’ve changed had it not been taken away from you.
-There’s no point in dwelling on what’s missing but rather on what’s there.
+Why choose to dwell on what’s missing when you can focus on the blessings you have, the people who continue to be there for you, at this very moment?

 LOSS STRENGTHENS YOU

 Sometimes, a loss can be so great and unexpected that it leaves us feeling overwhelmingly hopeless and powerless.
 And that is the worst kind of loss.
 But no matter how magnificent the tragedy, there will always be room to recover and heal.
+There will always be a reason to smile and to keep living life the way you want to.
 What is meant for us will naturally find a way to come to us.
 Loss can push us to go off the deep end like any tragedy, but loss breaks you to become a more resilient version of yourself.
-Loss has countless consequences, but the silver lining is loss offers the opportunity to regain ourselves as stronger beings.
+Loss has countless consequences, but the silver lining is it offers the opportunity to regain what’s taken from us through a beautiful, lifechanging process.

 When you’re on the verge of melting down, after realizing you have lost so much, hold onto the fact that life is a cycle.
 What you have lost may be replaced with something better or something totally that you’re not expecting.
 Hold onto the hope that things will get better because eventually, they will.
 Your life may not seem the same as it was before you lose that something or someone, but it’s okay because you don’t have to return to that phase of your life.
 That loss is a necessary milestone for you to move forward without carrying the baggage of the past.